Desires69/ws-flash-client/README.md

 ## ws-flash-client: gimite's [WebSocket](https://github.com/gimite/web-socket-js) Flash client shim adapted as Connect [middleware](https://github.com/senchalabs/connect) for easy usage in Node.js' [Express](http://expressjs.com/) framework, to be used with einaros' [ws](https://github.com/einaros/ws) WebSocket server

+### Important

+For increased reliability, it is suggested to use the WebSocket protocol over encrypted connections only.
+Some proxy servers intervene in the unencrypted form of the protocol in a way which prevents it from operation.
+This is being addressed by "masking" in newer versions of the protocol, however too many older versions are already in the wild.
+See the second code example on the [ws-rpc](https://github.com/ypocat/ws-rpc) project page on how to configure HTTPS support in your Node.

 ### Why

 * 99% of WebSocket use cases currently can be covered with just 2 transports: the WebSocket itself, or Adobe Flash client talking through the WebSocket protocol.